-All Contractors, and any Subcontractors delegated responsibility for the coverage of services and payment of claims under the GHP Contract and Medicare Platino Contract for Wraparound coverage must have dedicated staff, resources, and policies and procedures to detect and prevent Fraud, waste, and Abuse in accordance with Federal and Puerto Rico regulations.
+All Contractors, and any Subcontractors delegated responsibility for the coverage of services and payment of claims under the GHP Contract must have dedicated staff, resources, and policies and procedures to detect and prevent Fraud, waste, and Abuse in accordance with Federal and Puerto Rico regulations.
 Contractors shall have written policies setting forth (i) methods for the identification, investigation and referral of suspected cases; (ii) procedures to perform preliminary investigations and full investigations; (iii) procedures to address the resolution of full investigations; (iv) procedures to comply with reporting requirements; and (v) policies for assessing provider's statements and attestations, such as those included in any reports, claims or other submissions.
 These policies and practices must also address cooperation with the Puerto Rico Government and the Medicaid Fraud Control Unit as well as procedures to withhold payments in cases of credible allegations of Fraud.
 Contractors are required to submit to the ASES Compliance Office a copy of their PIPs for evaluation by August 12, 2018 and annually thereafter.
 The PIP shall be developed in accordance with 42 CFR 438.608 and the guidelines provided herein.

 Each guideline includes the name or title of the guideline, scope, purpose, process and general information.
-This document shall be incorporated as Attachment 14 to the GHP Contract and Appendix G-1 to the Medicare Platino Contract for Wraparound coverage each Contractor holds with ASES.
+This document shall be incorporated as Attachment 14 to the GHP Contract each Contractor holds with ASES.